Economy of Serbia: External trade

 Serbia has a wide range of free trade agreements with foreign countries and trading blocs.

 Serbia signed a free trade agreement with the European Union in 2008 enabling exports of all products originating from Serbia without customs and other fees.
 For a limited number of products (baby beef, sugar, and wine), annual import quotas remain in effect.
 As of 2016, the EU countries were the largest trading partners of Serbia with 64.4% of country's total foreign trade.

-Serbia signed the CEFTA enabling exports of all products originating from Serbia without customs and other fees to the neighbouring countries: Albania, Bosnia and Herzegovina, North Macedonia, Moldova, Montenegro and Kosovo.
+Serbia signed the CEFTA, which allows exports of all products originating from Serbia without customs and other fees to the neighbouring countries: Albania, Bosnia and Herzegovina, North Macedonia, Moldova, Montenegro and Kosovo.
 In 2016, the CEFTA countries were the second largest trading partners of Serbia.

-Serbia signed a free-trade agreement with EFTA members (Switzerland, Norway, Iceland) in 2009.
+Serbia signed a free trade agreement with EFTA members (Switzerland, Norway, Iceland) in 2009.

 The Serbian free-trade agreement with Russia was implemented since 2000; for a limited number of products, annual import quotas remain in effect.
 Free-trade agreement with Turkey has been implemented since 2010.
 Trade with the United States is pursued under the Generalized System of Preferences (GSP) with a preferential duty-free entry for approximately 4,650 products.

+Serbia signed a free trade agreement with China in October 2023, after six years of negotiations.

 Foreign direct investments

 Attracting foreign direct investments is set as a priority for the government of Serbia, which provides both financial and tax incentives to companies willing to invest.
 Leading investor nations in Serbia include: Germany, Italy, United States, China, Austria, Norway, and Greece.
 Majority of FDI went into automotive industry, food and beverage industry, machinery, textile and clothing.
+Foreign direct investments (FDI) coming from the EU accounted for more than 63% of total FDI coming to Serbia from the period of 2010 until 2021.

 Blue-chip corporations making investments in manufacturing sector include: Fiat Chrysler Automobiles, Bosch, Michelin, Siemens, Panasonic, Continental, Schneider Electric, Philip Morris, LafargeHolcim, PepsiCo, Coca-Cola, Carlsberg and others.
 In the energy sector, Russian energy giants, Lukoil and Gazprom have made large investments.
 In metallurgy sector, Chinese steel and copper giants, Hesteel and Zijin Mining have acquired steel mill in Smederevo and copper mining complex in Bor, respectively.
 The financial sector has attracted investments from Italian banks such as Intesa Sanpaolo and UniCredit, Crédit Agricole and Société Générale from France, Erste Bank and Raiffeisen from Austria, among others.
 ICT and telecommunications saw investments from likes such as Microsoft, Telenor, Telekom Austria, and NCR.
 In retail sector, biggest foreign investors are Dutch Ahold Delhaize, German Metro AG and Schwarz Gruppe, Greek Veropoulos, and Croatian Fortenova.

 Economic sectors

+In 2022, the sector with the highest number of companies registered in Serbia is Services with 125,511 companies followed by Wholesale Trade and Manufacturing with 28,699 and 21,865 companies respectively.